lawrencecandilas/doom-wads/003 Fairchild Island/README.md

 ## Hints (spoiler alert)

-- In the first part where you are washed up on shore - you will need to shoot a gargoyle face to open a passageway.
-You will have to do this a later time as well.
+- If you seem stuck, find a gargoyle face to shoot at to open a door.
+This happens twice.

-- Walk into the corner to make a hidden platform lift.
-Then open the hidden wall.
+- A corner of one room will rise when you walk on it.

-- When you get to the section where there are many tall columns with enemies on them, the best thing to do will be to run to the other side where you can be somewhat safe.
+- Most, not all, switch obelisks will open doors that are not in the same room you are in.

-- Save your BFG for use after the yellow key door.
+- You can only leave Fairchild Island in a non-broken boat.

 ## License and Copyright

-WAD and music are copyright 2020 Lawrence Candilas
+WAD and music are copyright 2020, 2024 Lawrence Candilas

 WAD and music are released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.